- A challenge of living with cancer is balancing your family’s needs with your own.

 Get support from family and friends

-If you have a caregiving spouse or partner, talk about how parenting responsibilities may need to shift during this time and express your appreciation for his or her support.
+If you have a spouse or partner, talk about how parenting responsibilities may need to shift during this time and express your appreciation for his or her support.
 Recognize that these added responsibilities can become overwhelming and may lead to feelings of frustration.
-It helps to talk openly about each other's limitations and brainstorm possible solutions.
-Learn more about nurturing your relationship with your spouse while living with cancer.
+It helps to talk openly about each other’s limitations and brainstorm possible solutions.
+Learn more about how to talk with your spouse or partner about cancer.

-Meanwhile, other family members, friends, and neighbors will want to support you but may not know how.
+Other family members, friends, and neighbors may also want to support you but may not know how.
 Make a list of specific tasks with which you need help.
 Tasks may include picking up your children from activities, arranging play dates for your children, walking the dog, grocery shopping, or making meals.
 When someone offers to help, choose a task from your list that suits the person.
-For example, ask a classmate's mother to drive your child to school each day.
+For example, ask a classmate’s mother to drive your child to school each day.

-It can help to designate a friend or family member as the point person whom people can contact if they would like to help.
-This person can organize volunteer activities, saving you time and energy that you can devote to your family.
+Some people find it helpful to designate a friend or family member as the point person to coordinate requests, saving you time and energy that you can devote to your family.
 Additionally, some online communities allow you to coordinate volunteer efforts through a shared calendar.

-Don't overlook the helpers in your own home.
 When a parent has cancer, children often feel powerless to change the circumstances.
 Asking your children to do chores around the house can help them feel like they are making a difference.
-Explain that you are going to need some extra help for a while and that everyone in the family will need to pitch in.
+On the other hand, having unrealistic expectations for help around the house can add to the stress your child or teen is already feeling about your cancer diagnosis.

 The following are tips for asking your children to help with chores:

 - If you need additional help, consider adding one age-appropriate chore to the list.
 Offer younger children small, manageable chores that fit their abilities.
 Children will likely become frustrated and give up if the chores are too difficult.